cmcgerty/Sofar2mqtt/README.md

 ![Wiring](pics/wiring.jpg)

 Make sure you connect the DR and RE pins together.
 The red arrow below shows where a single wire from D5 connects to both DR and RE.
+(If you are using a TTL board without the DR and RE pins, ignore this step.)

 ![Short these pins](pics/short.jpg)